Online Teaching Policies for Sabrina Weiss

 - Remove a student from the class

-In the very rare event that a student is removed from a class for behavioral concerns, a prorated refund will be given.
+In the very rare event that a student is removed from a class for behavioral concerns or significant lack of fit with material or classmates, a prorated refund will be given.

 My policies also extend to the way I treat learners in the classroom.
 I believe that respect is the foundation of positive educational experiences, so I have the following policies in place to help ensure that my respect for learners is centered in my interactions.